apex/up/docs/06-commands.md

 ## Upgrade

-Install the latest or specified version of Up
+Install the latest or specified version of Up.
+The OSS and Pro versions have independent semver, as bugfixes and features for one may not be relevant to the other.

 ```
 Usage: